 The Department of Children and Family Services aims to increase public awareness of the Louisiana Safe Haven Law through the implementation of an annual communications plan.
-The purpose of this communications plan is to bolster our efforts to inform the community, educational institutions of medicine, nursing, law enforcement, firefighting, or other institutions where professionals are training to work in a Safe Haven facility or be involved with Safe Haven relinquishments, and other community organizations that would benefit from Safe Haven information to raise awareness of Louisiana's Safe Haven Law.
+The purpose of this communications plan is to bolster efforts to inform the community about the Safe Haven Law.
+Targeted audiences include educational institutions of medicine, nursing, law enforcement, firefighting, or other institutions where professionals are training to work in a Safe Haven facility or be involved with Safe Haven relinquishments, as well as other community organizations that would benefit from Safe Haven information.